syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-Azure-Functions-v1.md

 {% endtabs %}

-Step 6: Right click the project and select **Publish**.
+Step 7: Right click the project and select **Publish**.
 Then, create a new profile in the Publish Window.
 ![Create a new profile in the Publish Window](Azure_Images/Functions_v1/Publish_WordtoImage.png)

-Step 7: Select the target as **Azure** and click **Next** button
+Step 8: Select the target as **Azure** and click **Next** button.
 ![Select the target as Azure](Azure_Images/Functions_v1/Target_WordtoPDF.png)

-Step 8: Select the **Create new** button
+Step 9: Select the **Create new** button.
 ![Configure Hosting Plan](Azure_Images/Functions_v1/Function_Instance_WordtoImage.png)

-Step 9: Click **Create** button
+Step 10: Click **Create** button.
 ![Select the plan type](Azure_Images/Functions_v1/Subscription_detail_WordtoImage.png)

-Step 10: After creating app service then click **Finish** button
+Step 11: After creating app service then click **Finish** button.
 ![Creating app service](Azure_Images/Functions_v1/Function_Instance_WordtoImage.png)

-Step 11: Click the **Publish** button
+Step 12: Click the **Publish** button.
 ![Click Publish Button](Azure_Images/Functions_v1/Before_Publish_WordtoPDF.png)

-Step 12: Publish has been succeed.
+Step 13: Publish has been succeed.
 ![Publish succeeded](Azure_Images/Functions_v1/Published_WordtoImage.png)

-Step 13: Now, go to Azure portal and select the App Services.
+Step 14: Now, go to Azure portal and select the App Services.
 After running the service, click **Get function URL by copying it**.
 Then, paste it in the below client sample (which will request the Azure Functions, to perform **Word to Image conversion** using the template Word document).
 You will get the output Image as follows.

 ![Output image document](Azure_Images/Functions_v1/Output-WordtoImage.png)